Circles360/Circles360.github.io/README.md

 #### Free Electives/General Education
 At the bottom of the flowchart, you can select from thousands of courses which do not exist on the flowchart (in other words, free electives and general education courses).
 Selecting these courses will add them to your Smart Degree Planner at the bottom of the page.

-As of now, they are not currently linked to the flowchart in any way.
-This is because a single mistake in any course can potentially break the entire logic of the flowchart.
-Due to the competition's deadline, we do not have the manpower/time to manually check all 2000+ courses for mistakes.
+This is because UNSW's handbook has many mistakes which need to be manually checked for or else they could potentially break the intricate logic of the flowchart.
+Due to the competition's deadline, we did not have the manpower/time to check all 2000+ courses for mistakes.

 ### 3. Smart Degree Planner